 The South East Asian Central Banks(SEACEN) was first established as a legal entity in 1982 with eight member central banks(Bank Indonesia, Bank Negara Malaysia, Central Bank of Myanmar, Nepal Rastra Bank, Bangko Sentral ng Pilipinas, Monetary Authority of Singapore, Central Bank of Sri Lanka and Bank of Thailand).
-It has grown 17 members with the inclusion of the Bank of Korea in 1990, Central Bank Chinese Taipei, in 1992, Bank of Mongolia in 1999, Ministry of Finance Brunei Darussalam (current member is Authority Monetary Brunei Darussalam) in 2003, Reserve Bank of Fiji in 2004, Bank of Papua New Guinea in 2005, National Bank of Cambodia in 2006, State Bank of Vietnam in 2006 and the People’s Bank of China in 2011.
-Currently, the SEACEN Centre is located at Lorong University A 59100, Kuala Lumpur (off Jalan Unjiversiti, Petaling Jaya), Malaysia.It is about 11 kilometres west of Kuala Lumpur city.
+It has grown 19 members with the inclusion of Bank of Korea on 25 January 1990, Central Bank, Chinese Taipei on 25 January 1992, The Bank of Mongolia on 20 May 1999, Autoriti Monetari Brunei Darussalam on 1 April 2003, the Reserve Bank of Fiji on 1 April 2004, the Bank of Papua New Guinea on 2 June 2005, the National Bank of Cambodia on 1 April 2006; the State Bank of Vietnam on 1 September 2006 and the People’s Bank of China on 25 January 2011; the Bank of The Lao, PDR on 14 February 2012 and Reserve Bank of India on 1 January 2013.
+Currently, the SEACEN Centre is located at Level 5, Sasana Kijang,Bank Negara Malaysia,2 Jalan Dato’ Onn,50480 Kuala Lumpur, Malaysia.

 - To promote a better understanding of the financial, monetary, banking and economic development matters which are of interest to the central banks and monetary authorities of the countries in South East Asia or of interest to the region as a whole and

 - To stimulate and facilitate co-operation among central banks and monetary authorities in the area of research and training.